-Well as it says, XashXTis just a mod for Xash3D, the open-source game engine compatible with W GoldSrc (or GS as we can call it from now on), the Quake-derived engine that powered Valve Software's 1998 Game of The Year, Half-Life and subsequent expansions and mods such as Day of Defeat, Team Fortress Classic and Counter-Strike before the release of their more beefier and better Source engine.

-The engine improves on GS in many ways, from having extending the engine's limits, to adding new capabilities to the engine, making it a robust and if not better engine than GS, which is now out-shined by it's superseding engine, Source.
+Well as it says, XashXT is just a mod for Xash3D, a Russian open-source game engine compatible with GoldSrc, the Quake-derived engine that powered Valve Software's 1998 Game of The Year, Half-Life and subsequent expansions and mods such as Day of Defeat, Team Fortress Classic and Counter-Strike before the release of their more beefier and better Source engine.
+The engine improves on GoldSrc in many ways, from having extending the engine's limits, to adding new capabilities to the engine, making it a robust and if not better engine than GoldSrc, which is now out-shined by it's superseding engine.
 The engine is highly compatible with Half-Life, it's single-player expansions and the various single-player mods.
 Emphasizing single-player, because as of this date, the multi-player functionality is still on the process and will be fixed soon.
-So far, almost all the functions of Half-Life are compatible to the point that it's not that distinguishable anymore from it's original GS engine.
-For more information on the features of Xash3D, check out the feature list here.
+So far, almost all the functions of Half-Life are compatible to the point that it's not that distinguishable anymore from it's original GoldSrc engine.
+For more information on the features, check the ModDB feature list here.

 The XashXT mod (originally XashMod) is a complete Software Development Kit for Xash3D.
 Complete, because the mod can also run without Half-Life resources, hence you can make even a full game with just XashXT!
-XashXT gives the robust features that you seen in Half-Life with better features and capabilities.
+This guide or 'cookbook' is just a little compendium on how to add more functionality and stuff to XashXT compiled from various sources.
+This includes old Half-Life programming sites, TWHL (a very good resource site) and the HLFX.ru forums.
+This guide just simplifies the process of finding such sources and makes them compatible for XashXT use.